 - Transportation: Car payments, fuel, public transportation, car insurance

-Watching your essential expenses closely and following the 50/30/20 rule helps you balance your spending.
-This method is good for your financial health and sets you up for success in managing your money.
+Tracking your essential costs closely and using the 50/30/20 rule helps you balance spending.
+This budgeting method supports your financial health and builds a solid base for managing your money well.

 30% for Wants: Discretionary Spending